vasudevchavan/docker-workshop/README.md

 |condaruntime	|Multi-arch not supported	|❌ Not Supported|
 |goruntime	| Requires Go source code validation	|✅ Supported|
 |pythonruntime	|Requires Python source validation	|✅ Supported|

+To simplify our build process and reduce the complexity of maintaining separate shell scripts and Makefiles, we are transitioning to Docker Bake—a recently introduced capability that offers a more structured and scalable approach to managing Docker builds.

+phase2 Branch will have these changes.